 INTRODUCTION

 Certain IMPLAN Industries require additional explanation, either because they are not NAICS based or they have special properties.
-Below are the special Industry descriptions (Industry numbers are based on the 546 Industry Scheme).1
+This article includes special Industry descriptions for construction, owner-occupied dwellings, government enterprises, Commodity-only sectors, and administrative government.
+Understanding the unique aspects of these Industries will be helpful when modeling impacts and picking an Industry.

-We get our production functions - and thus our Industry Scheme - from the BEA's Benchmark I-O model.
-The IMPLAN construction Industries match those that the BEA has produced.
-Census data on construction Output is gathered and matched to the BEA construction production functions.
-Due to the use of these sources, our construction Industries are based on Census structure types rather than NAICs codes.
-For most analyses this is preferable to trying to figure out how much of the various NAICs categories of contractors go into each structure.
+IMPLAN’s Intermediate Input spending patterns - and thus our Industry Scheme - are sourced from the Bureau of Economic Analysis (BEA) Benchmark I-O model.
+The IMPLAN Industries for construction match those that the BEA has produced in their I-O tables.
+IMPLAN gathers construction Output data from the U.S. Census, which is then matched to the BEA’s I-O table of Industry level Intermediate Input spending.
+Due to the use of these sources, our construction Industries are based on Census structure types rather than NAICS codes.
+For most analyses this is preferable to trying to figure out how much of the various contractors’ revenue (by NAICS code) go into constructing each structure.
 Because of this, construction activities like land clearing, plumbing, HVAC, etc. are not individual Industries in IMPLAN; rather, these activities are captured in the Construction Industries.
-Using Census structure types allows us to define industries by the type of structure being built instead of by the type of construction activity being done.
+Using Census structure types allows us to define Industries by the type of structure being built instead of by the type of construction activity being done.

 Learn more about analyzing the effects of construction activity in the article Construction: Building the Analysis.